-For mildly dirty blades, a simple scrub with a rag or cotton ball soaked in cleaning solution should be perfectly adequate.
-For more severely dirty blades that have been neglected, or just seen hard use, you may want to soak the blades in a small container of cleaning solution for a few hours.
+For mildly dirty blades, a simple scrub with a rag or cotton ball soaked in cleaning solution should be adequate.
+For dirty blades, you may want to soak the blades in a small container of cleaning solution for a few hours.

-Place one of the blades flat against the coarser 4000 grit stone, with the edge of the blade is in contact with the stone.
+Place one of the blades flat against the coarser 4000-grit stone, so that the edge of the blade is in contact with the stone.
 Press down with your fingers and try to apply even pressure.

-Maintain that even pressure as you slide the blade from one end of the stone to the other, lengthwise.
+Maintain even pressure as you slide the blade from one end of the stone to the other.
 Once you get to the end of the stone, pick the blade up and start over at the opposite end where you started.
 Repeat this procedure 10-15 times, or until the blade tips are shiny and you can see newly exposed metal.

 Spray the stone with more water as it becomes dry.
 You should see the blades pushing a thin layer of water from one end of the stone to the other.

 Once you’ve done this, use a soft cloth to wipe the loose metal from the blades and dry them.
-Now repeat with the polishing stone.
+Now, repeat the process with the finer grit polishing stone.

 After you’ve finished with both stones, repeat the entire process with the other set of blades.
-When you do this, make sure you aren’t bearing down too hard on the blade as this can remove too much material.
+Check you aren’t pressing down too hard on the blade, as this can remove too much material.

-Apply oil to the clipper blades according to the directions on the bottle and rub it in with a paper towel or cotton ball.
-Make sure the blades are evenly coated but not dripping with oil, as this can cause lint, dirt, and other debris to stick to them.
+Apply oil to the clipper blades according to the directions on the bottle, then rub it in with a paper towel or cotton ball.
+The blades should be evenly coated, but not dripping with oil, as this can cause lint, dirt, and other debris to stick to them.

-You want to aim for a light sheen that’s almost unnoticeable – unless you know to look for it.
+You want to aim for a light sheen that’s almost unnoticeable.
 This will help to keep the blades lubricated and free of rust.

-Your clipper blades should now be sharpened, oiled, and ready to go.
-Simply attach them to the clipper head and you’re in business.
+Your clipper blades should now be sharpened, oiled, and ready to use.
+Attach them to the clipper head and you’re in business!

 If you still have problems with the blades, sharpen them again, this time using about five passes back and forth on each stone.
-If they still pull hair or won’t cut properly after that, it might be time to get replacement blades, or new clippers entirely.
+If they still pull hair or won’t cut properly after that, it might be time to get replacement blades or new clippers.

-Dull, rusty clippers are a pain to use, and can even rip hair out if they get bad enough.
-Cleaning and oiling the blades, while important, isn’t enough to keep them functioning properly.
-Sharp blades are, perhaps counter intuitively, safer blades, and they certainly work better.
+Dull clipper blades are a pain to use, and can even rip hair out if they get bad enough.
+While cleaning and oiling the blades is important, eventually all clipper blades need to be sharpened.

-Fortunately, you can easily sharpen the blades yourself.
-All you need are some sharpening stones, clipper oil and the method outlined in this article.
+Fortunately, it’s not too hard to sharpen the blades at home.
+All you need are some sharpening stones, clipper oil, and the method outlined in this article.